cq-overlays/dashboard/README.md

 2. Create a new directory and `cd` into it
 3. Setup a new NodeCG Instance: `nodecg setup`
 4. CD into the bundles directory: `cd bundles/`
-5. Find the version you're looking for on the [releases](https://github.com/LeptoFlare/cq-overlay-controls/releases) page, and download `cq-overlay-controls.zip`, the built bundle, and unzip.
+5. Find the version you're looking for on the [releases](https://github.com/cq-overlays/dashboard/releases) page, and download `cq-dashboard.zip`, the built bundle, and unzip.
    - The zip file only contains the built files (and a `package.json`), so you do not need to use `npm i` or `npm run build`.
 6. You can now install other bundles by dragging them into the `bundles/` subdirectory.
 7. Run NodeCG: `nodecg start`

 #### For Non-Programmers
-1. Find the version you're looking for on the [releases](https://github.com/LeptoFlare/cq-overlay-controls/releases) page, and download `cq-nodecg-instance.zip`, a NodeCG instance with this bundle pre-installed, and unzip.
+1. Find the version you're looking for on the [releases](https://github.com/cq-overlays/dashboard/releases) page, and download `cq-nodecg.zip`, a NodeCG instance with this bundle pre-installed, and unzip.
 2. You can now install other bundles by dragging them into the `bundles/` subdirectory.
 3. Run NodeCG by double-clicking `run.bat`, This is only for windows.